 The Kingston Land Trust has committed $40,000 of its own funds to cover the pre-purchase, closing costs, and part of the purchase price.
 The bank’s loan servicing agent has set the price at $127,500.
 Harambee’s Protect the Pine Street African Burial Ground Coalition aims to raise an additional $160,000 to help the KLT cover the purchase as well as to shore up the existing building against further deterioration.

 Bringing History to Light

 More than 125 years ago, this burial ground was portioned off for private ownership when the borders of the City of Kingston expanded into the surrounding rural area.
 Its existence has not since been officially acknowledged despite robust historic documentation and the findings of human remains of African origins.
-Recently, staff at SUNY New Paltz’s geography department used ground-penetrating radar to survey the site: The results indicate countless graves onsite that have long been ignored.
+Recently, staff at SUNY New Paltz’s Geology department used ground-penetrating radar to survey the site: The results indicate countless graves onsite that have long been ignored.

 Just as the African Burial Ground National Monument was established in New York City after human remains were discovered, the Coalition asserts that this land in Kingston should receive due acknowledgement as part of the erased history of the black experience in the Hudson Valley.
 The Coalition feels this effort is especially poignant since 2019 is the 400th anniversary of the arrival of the first Africans to be sold into bondage in North America.